 If you can, I would recommend eating this straight after cooking!

-The most common option is spaghetti as the sauce clings beautifully to the strands and this is the traditional pasta for carbonara, however you can use any pasta.
+The most common option is spaghetti as the sauce clings beautifully to the strands and this is the traditional pasta for carbonara, however, you can use any pasta.
 Why not try a linguine, rigatoni or fettuccine?

 I’d love for you to leave a rating and message in the comments if you enjoy the recipe 🙂

-Dairy Free Spaghetti Carbonara with Bacon - No Egg
+Dairy Free Spaghetti Carbonara (No Egg)

 - 300 g Dried spaghetti can be substituted for gluten free